dalatic/fabric-ops/README.md

 # fabric-ops

-pyfabric is a Python library that automates processes and works with Microsoft Fabric resources.
+fabric-ops is a Python library that automates processes and works with Microsoft Fabric resources.

 ## Installation